aacallanta12/beaver-online-help/docs/appraisals.md

 >
 ![Image](img/appraisals7.png)
 >
-+ Team Leader oversee all PQA of his/her agents agents.
++ Team Leader can oversee all PQA of his/her agents.
 + Use search function to search a specific agents.
-+ Use the dropdown menu on the right side to select an account to list all agents on that accounts.
++ Use the dropdown menu on the right side to sleect an account to list all agents on that selected account.

 >
 ![Image](img/appraisals8.png)
 >
-+ To view the breakdown or summarized PQA of a specific agent click the blue button of the breakdown column and it will diplay..
++ To view the breakdown or summarized PQA of a specific agent, click the blue button of the breakdown column to display.
 >
 ![Image](img/appraisals9.png)